Crisis Help | 24/7 Nurse Advice Line: 1-855-354-9006 | Call Us: 1.800.322.8670 (TTY:711) | |

 Dr. Gibson is also Medical Director for Little Colorado Behavioral Health Centers in rural Apache County, Arizona.
 Dr. Gibson completed her psychiatric residency at Good Samaritan Regional Medical Center where she was also Chief Resident, and completed medical school at the University of Minnesota School of Medicine on a designated rural medicine track.
 She is passionate about providing highest quality and timely medical services to underserved persons, educating on nonpharmacological interventions for health and mental illnesses, and singing opera, hiking, and doing yoga.

 MSW, LISAC, Mountain ECHO Subject Matter Expert

 Lauren Lauder has worked in the behavioral health field for more than 15 years.
-Lauren received a Master’s of Social Work from New Mexico Highlands University and a Bachelor’s of Social Work degree from Northern Arizona University.
+Lauren received her Master of Business Administration from the University of West Georgia, Master of Social Work from New Mexico Highlands University, and Bachelor of Social Work degree from Northern Arizona University.
 Lauren is licensed as an independent substance abuse counselor.
-Lauren oversees our Northern Arizona team, which includes Coconino, Yavapai, Mohave, and Gila County.
+Lauren is employed at The Guidance Center as the Chief Executive Officer.

 MA, Mountain ECHO Research Consultant

 Ryan Kivela is the Director of Adult & Crisis Services for Steward Health Choice Arizona (SHCA) in Flagstaff, AZ.
 He has over 10 years of experience in behavioral and integrated healthcare management.
 He is specifically interested in developing Evidence Based Practices, including Assertive Community Treatment, Supported Employment and Medication Assisted Treatment.